Step response with NI-DAQ boards

 Step Response using Graphical User Interface (GUI)

-Using GUI for step response is really straighforward and require only two LOC (lines of code):
+Using GUI for step response is really straightforward and require only two LOC (lines of code):

 Step Response using command line